 - Member nominated by the Council of the Fiji Institute of Accountants; and

-- Member nominated by the Minister of Finance; and
+- Member nominated by the Minister for Economy

 The TAB recognizes tax agents as our partners in the administration of the Fiji Tax system, therefore encouraging capable individuals to register and facilitate tax compliance.